GabrielUmbelino/login-example-vanila-js/README.md

-# Hi, this is an login form example, build with vanila js.
+# Hi, this is a login form example build with vanila js.

 To test valid users you can use one of the users bellow: